jbferet/prospect/paper/paper.md

 | BROWN 	|   	| **X** |    	| **X** |

-: Versions of the model PROSPECT available in the `prospect` package and corresponding chemical constituents (CHL: chlorophyll content; CAR: carotenoid content;
+: Versions of the model PROSPECT available in the `prospect` package and corresponding chemical constituents (CHL: chlorophylls; CAR: carotenoids;
-ANT: anthocyanin content; EWT: equivalent water thickness; LMA: leaf mass per area;
+ANT: anthocyanins; EWT: equivalent water thickness; LMA: leaf mass per area;
-PROT: protein content; CBC: carbon based constituent content;
+PROT: proteins; CBC: carbon based constituents;
-BROWN: brown pigment content).\label{table:1}
+BROWN: brown pigments).\label{table:1}

 The inversion procedure is based on the function `fmincon` implemented in the package `pracma`.
 `fmincon` is an optimization algorithm aiming at finding the minimum of multivariable functions with nonlinear constraints.

-(Table \ref{table:2} provides information on the optimal spectral range used to estimate leaf chemical constituents from their optical properties, as identified by [@feret2019; @spafford2021].
+Table \ref{table:2} provides information on the optimal spectral range used to estimate leaf chemical constituents from their optical properties, as identified by [@feret2019; @spafford2021].

 | Constituent 	|    Optimal spectral domain    	|                 Versions           	|